Ephrem the Syrian: Life

-Language
+Writings and authorship

-Ephrem wrote exclusively in his native Aramaic language, using the local Edessan (Urhaya) dialect, that later came to be known as the Classical Syriac.
-Ephrem's works contain several endonymic (native) references to his language (Aramaic), homeland (Aram) and people (Arameans).
-He is therefore known as "the authentic voice of Aramaic Christianity".
+Ephrem wrote exclusively in his native Aramaic language, using the local Edessan (Urhoyo) dialect, which later came to be known as Classical Syriac.
+In his works, Ephrem repeatedly refers endonymically to his language as Aramaic, his homeland as "the land of Aram," and his people as the Arameans.
+He is therefore known as "the authentic voice of Aramaic Christianity."

-In the early stages of modern scholarly studies, it was believed that some examples of the long-standing Greek practice of labeling Aramaic as "Syriac", that are found in the "Cave of Treasures", can be attributed to Ephrem, but later scholarly analyses have shown that the work in question was written much later (c.
-600) by an unknown author, thus also showing that Ephrem's original works still belonged to the tradition unaffected by exonymic (foreign) labeling.
+In the early stages of modern scholarly studies, it was believed that some examples of the long-standing Greek practice of labeling Aramaic as "Syriac," found in the Cave of Treasures, could be attributed to Ephrem, but later scholarly analyses have shown that the work in question was written much later (c.
+600) by an unknown author, thus showing that Ephrem's original works still belonged to a tradition unaffected by exonymic (foreign) labeling.